Ommanimesh2/authero/README.md

 - Java 17 or above
 - Maven
 - GitHub and Google OAuth 2.0 Client IDs
-- PostgreSQL (for database connection, although H2 can be used for testing)
+- SQL (for database connection, although H2 can be used for testing)

 ### Steps to Run the Project